pypi/warehouse/docs/user/trusted-publishers/security-model.md

      `release.yml`, then you must make sure that third-party changes to that workflow (or code that runs within that workflow) are not malicious.

+   * Take care when adding repository contributors, members, and administrators: by default, anybody who can unconditionally commit to your repository can also modify your publishing workflow to make it trigger on events you may not intend (e.g., a manual `workflow_dispatch` trigger).

+     This particular risk can be mitigated by using a dedicated environment with manual approvers, as described below.

 PyPI has protections in place to make some attacks against OIDC more difficult (like account resurrection attacks).
 However, like all forms of authentication, the end user is **fundamentally responsible** for applying it correctly.